siddharthsma/fasta2a/README.md

 There are 3 cool examples for you to try out - eacher cooler than the next!

-1. The first is a simple Echo server implementation that demonstrates the FastAPI'esk style in which you can create a A2A compliant server.
-If you're using another Agent framework like LangGraph you can easily use it it tandem with this server.
+1. The first is a simple Echo server implementation that demonstrates the FastAPI'esk style in which you can create an A2A compliant server.
+If you're using another Agent framework like LangGraph you can easily use it in tandem with this server.

 2. This is where things start to get real interesting - you can easily create an LLM and MCP powered Agent in just a few lines of code.
 In this case a US weather agent.